 Safeguarding at Rushmere Hall

-One key message that parents need to be very clear about is that if you have a concern about a child's well-being you must contact the school as soon as possible and make contact with our Designated Safeguarding lead.
-Or if you are outside school, there is a number below which you can contact to report your concerns.
+One key message that parents need to be clear about is that if you have a concern about a child's well-being you must contact the school as soon as possible and make contact with our Designated Safeguarding lead.
+Or outside of school hours, there is a number below which you can phone to report your concerns.

 Our school places high priority on the protection and safety of our pupils.